Carolina–Duke rivalry: February 8, 2020: #7 Duke 98, North Carolina 96 (OT)

 North Carolina entered this first rivalry game of 2020 with a 10–12 overall record (3–8 in conference play), their worst season record in 18 years.
 Ranked #7, Duke was a clear favorite to win this away match-up, having been in the top 10 all year.
 However, the Tar Heels outperformed expectations, in part due to 24 points and 11 rebounds by Cole Anthony, who had recently returned from a lengthy injury leave.
 North Carolina lead 44–35 at halftime and held a 13-point lead with 3:55 remaining in regulation time.
 However, they struggled with free throws, shooting 21-of-38 on the night, and Duke mounted a comeback, cutting the lead to five points with 0:20 remaining.
 Duke point guard Tre Jones scored 8 points in the final 50 seconds of regulation.
 Down 84–82 with 4.4 seconds remaining, Jones sent the game to overtime by intentionally ricocheting a free throw off the rim, rebounding, and sinking a 2-point buzzer-beater.
 In the extra period, North Carolina initially pulled ahead again, and held a 96–91 lead with 0:21 remaining.
 However, after a basket by Jones, the Blue Devils trailed by only one point in the final seconds.
 At the free throw line again, Jones made his first but missed the second.
-After scrambling to rebound, Jones put up an off-target shot, which teammate Wendell Moore Jr. rebounded and put it back at the buzzer to give Duke the 98–96 victory.
+After scrambling for the rebound, Jones put up an off-target shot, which teammate Wendell Moore Jr. rebounded and put back at the buzzer to give Duke the 98–96 victory.